stoleckipawel/LearningEngine/README.md

-# LearningEngine
+# Sparkle Engine

 ## Overview

-LearningEngine is a modular DirectX 12 rendering engine built for learning and experimentation.
+Sparkle is a modular DirectX 12 rendering engine built for learning and experimentation.

 **Key Features:**
 - D3D12 backend.